-Sweet, sticky, and oh-so-soft, these Homemade Honey Buns are a delightful fusion of a cinnamon roll and a donut.
-Baked or fried, they melt-in-your-mouth and are impossible to resist!
+Sweet, sticky, and oh-so-soft, this homemade Honey Bun recipe is a delightful fusion of a cinnamon roll and a yeast donut.
+Baked or fried, they truly melt-in-your-mouth!

 - Soft and Fluffy: The perfect pillowy texture.